About the Program

 With a focus on primary care and family medicine, the TTUHSC PA program awards a Master of Physician Assistant Studies degree following 27 months of intensive academic and clinical training.
 Of the 27 months, the 15-month academic phase is conducted in Midland with state-of-the-art training equipment and facilities.
 The 12 month clinical experience is conducted at a variety of sites throughout west Texas.

-The vision of the Texas Tech University Health Sciences Center School of Allied Health Sciences Physician Assistant Program is to be regionally and nationally recognized for graduating excellent healthcare providers.
+The vision of the Texas Tech University Health Sciences Center School of Health Professions Physician Assistant Program is to be regionally and nationally recognized for graduating excellent healthcare providers.

-The mission of the Texas Tech University Health Sciences Center School of Allied Health Physician Assistant Program is to educate and provide superior medical training to physician assistant students.
-This training will be offered in a setting of academic excellence fostering the development of exceptional primary care providers; thereby increasing access to healthcare to underserved areas of West Texas and beyond.
+The mission of the Texas Tech University Health Sciences Center School of Health Professions Physician Assistant Program is to educate and provide comprehensive medical training to physician assistant students.
+This training will be offered in a setting of academic excellence fostering the development of skilled primary care providers; thereby increasing access to healthcare to underserved areas of West Texas and beyond.

 The goals of the TTUHSC PA Program are to:

 - Provide student clinical opportunities in primary care in rural and underserved populations in West Texas